Younger330/SemanticEnergyLoss/README.md

 Addressing Sparse Annotation: a Novel Semantic Energy Loss for Tumor Cell Detection from Histopathologic Images, BIBM2023. ([PDF](https://ieeexplore.ieee.org/document/10385899))

-Our code will be available soon.
+We have released the source code of the loss function ‘semantic_energy_loss.py’, and the rest of the content will be released soon.
+We look forward to your attention.

 ## Citation